USS Raleigh (LPD-1): 1970–1979

 On 18 April 1975 Captain John McIntyre took command and took her through an extended shakedown and two overseas deployments, including the evacuation of American citizens and other nationals from Beirut on 20 Jun 1976 in a mission known as Operation Fluid Drive, for which the ship and crew received the Humanitarian Service Medal.
 During the standup for the evacuation, Raleigh spent 105 consecutive days at sea in the Eastern Mediterranean in early 1976.
 Later that year, she participated in a Northern Europe amphibious demonstration deployment to Norway, after which Captain McIntyre and crew were feted upon their return to their Norfolk home port following almost two years of extensive operations.

 After a yard period and extensive sea trials in summer of 1977 at Gitmo Cuba, Raleigh returned to Norfolk.
 In September 1977 Raleigh participated in "Marg" 2-77 (8 Sept 1977 to 13 March 1978) During this Med cruise she had ports of call in Rota and Malaga, Spain, Catania, Sicily, Genoa and Naples, Italy.

-In August 1978 she embarked units of 2d Bn, 2d Mar, 2d MarDiv (Rein) at Moorehead City, North Carolina and sailed the North Atlantic to Europe.
+In August 1978 she embarked units of 2d Bn, 2d Mar, 2d MarDiv (Rein) at Morehead City, North Carolina and sailed the North Atlantic to Europe.
 Her first stop was the Shetland Islands for ops with the British Army then to Copenhagen, Denmark where 2/2/2 disembarked for travel to then-West Germany by land to exercise with the Bundeswehr.
 After the conclusion of that exercise, she embarked the Marines at Bremerhaven and sailed for ports of call at Copenhagen and Edinburgh, Bergen Norway, Goteborg Sweden.
 Raleigh returned to Moorehead City in early October 1978 where the Marines were disembarked for return to Camp Lejeune.
 In early 1979 Raleigh steamed to Maryland shipbuilding & drydock in Baltimore Maryland for another yard period.